lpurdy01/crypto-knowledge-map/notes/How_Supply_and_Demand_Works.md

-0{"How Supply and Demand Works"}-->2["How Ethereum Is Valued Differently"] 0{"How Supply and Demand Works"}-->3["What is an Exchange"] 0{"How Supply and Demand Works"}-->4["What are Markets"]
+0{"How Supply and Demand Works"}-->2["How Ethereum Is Valued Differently"] 0{"How Supply and Demand Works"}-->3["What is an Exchange"] 0{"How Supply and Demand Works"}-->4["What are Markets"] click 1 "../What_is_a_DEX" "What is a DEX" click 2 "../How_Ethereum_Is_Valued_Differently" "How Ethereum Is Valued Differently" click 3 "../What_is_an_Exchange" "What is an Exchange" click 4 "../What_are_Markets" "What are Markets"
 ```